yingw787/blog.yingw787.com-DEPRECATED-2017-08-11-/posts/first_post.md

 - Serverless authentication (not sure if it's an oxymoron)
 - Linting.
 So much linting.

-So, plenty of work to do.
-Guess we shall see what happens.
+I'll write a brief architectural overview of this application after getting it deployed.
+Excited to see where this goes.